San Francisco 49ers: Buck Shaw years (1946–1954)

-For most of the next 13 years, the 49ers hovered around .490, except for 1963 and 1964 when they went 2–12 and 4–10 respectively.
+For most of the next 13 years, the 49ers hovered around .490, except for 1963 and 1964 when they went 2–12 and 4–10, respectively.
 Key players for these 49ers included running back Ken Willard, quarterback John Brodie, and offensive lineman Bruce Bosley.
 During this time the 49ers became the first NFL team to use the shotgun formation.
-It was named by the man who actually devised the formation, San Francisco 49ers' coach Red Hickey, in 1960.
+It was named by the man who devised the formation, San Francisco 49ers' coach Red Hickey, in 1960.
 The formation, where the quarterback lines up seven yards behind the center, was designed to allow the quarterback extra time to throw.
 The formation was used for the first time in 1960 and enabled the 49ers to beat the Baltimore Colts, who were not familiar with the formation.

 In 1961, primarily using the shotgun, the 49ers got off to a fast 4–1 start, including two shutouts in back-to-back weeks.
 In their sixth game they faced the Chicago Bears, who by moving players closer to the line of scrimmage and rushing the quarterback, were able to defeat the shotgun and in fact shut out the 49ers, 31–0.
 Though the 49ers went only 3–5–1 the rest of the way, the shotgun eventually became a component of most team's offenses and is a formation used by football teams at all levels.
 In 1962, the 49ers had a frustrating season as they won only 6 games that year.
 They won only one game at Kezar Stadium while on the road they won five of seven games.
 After posting a losing record in 1963.
 Victor Morabito died May 10, 1964, at age 45.
 The 1964 season was another lost campaign.
-According to the 1965 49ers Year Book the co-owners of the team were: Mrs. Josephine V. Morabito Fox, Mrs. Jane Morabito, Mrs. O.H.
+According to the 1965 49ers Yearbook, the co-owners of the team were: Mrs. Josephine V. Morabito Fox, Mrs. Jane Morabito, Mrs. O.H.
 Heintzelman, Lawrence J. Purcell, Mrs. William O'Grady, Albert J. Ruffo, Franklin Mieuli, Frankie Albert, Louis G. Spadia and James Ginella.
 The 1965 49ers rebounded nicely to finish with a 7–6–1 record.
 They were led that year by John Brodie, who after being plagued by injuries came back to become one of the NFL's best passers by throwing for 3,112 yards and 30 touchdowns.
-In 1966, the Morabito widows named Lou Spadia, team president.
+In 1966, the Morabito widows named Lou Spadia team president.